 If you are able to use various types of loans successfully, this will be a plus for you in the eyes of lenders.
 Credit cards alone will not increase your credit score.
 If you have or had used a car loan, student loan, mortgage loan, and any other types of loans before, then you are able to manage your financial obligations.

 Credit rating is based on your credit history.
 How you used to cope with your financial obligations tells a lot to creditors about your reliability as a borrower.
 It is worth considering that even a long ideal credit history will not help you if you have now made a delay in repayment of a loan, or have stopped paying at all.
-The low balance of your credit cards relative to the open credit limit also negatively affects your credit rating.
+The low balance of your credit cards relative to the open credit limit also negatively affects how is credit rating determined.

 On the other hand, even if you have had problems with a loan in the past, then you have a chance to improve your credit score due to honest credit behavior now.
 This does not happen in one day, but over the course of a period of successful stability, your credit score will noticeably increase.